Historical Investment Returns Calculator

 Investment Returns FAQs (frequently asked questions)

-What is the annual return-on-investment (ROI) for the Dow Jones Industrial Average?
+- What is the annual return on investment (ROI) for the Dow Jones Industrial Average?

-What is the annual return-on-investment (ROI) for gold?
+- What is the annual return on investment (ROI) for gold?

-Using year-end closing prices, between 1968 and 2023, an investment in gold has averaged a 6.5% annual return.
-A one-time investment of $1,000 would now be worth over 49 thousand dollars.
+- Using year-end closing prices, from 1968 through 2023 gold averaged a 6.5% annual return.
+A one-time $1,000 investment would now be worth more than $49,000.

-What is the annual return-on-investment (ROI) for residential housing?
+- What is the annual return on investment (ROI) for residential housing?

-Per the annual closing value of the Case-Shiller Home Price Index, between 1990 and 2023, housing has had a 4.4% rate of return.
-Had you made a $150,000 investment in 1990, it would be worth just over $613,000 at the end of 2023.
+- Based on the Case-Shiller Home Price Index, from 1990 through 2023 housing produced a 4.4% rate of return.
+A $150,000 investment made in 1990 would be worth just over $613,000 at year-end 2023.

-What is the annual return-on-investment (ROI) for corporate AAA bonds?
+- What is the annual return on investment (ROI) for corporate AAA bonds?

-What is the annual return-on-investment (ROI) for wheat?
+- What is the annual return on investment (ROI) for wheat?

-Using year-end closing prices, the average annual rate-of-return (ROR) for an investment in wheat between 2000 and 2023 is 2.6%.
+- Using year-end closing prices, the average annual rate of return (ROR) for wheat between 2000 and 2023 is 2.6%.
 A $5,000 investment made each year would now be worth $159,493.

 David Quinn-Jacobs says: